Marunouchi, the center of Tokyo

 Mauronouchi is the first place that many visitors to Tokyo experience as it is home to the massive Tokyo Station, which is a major Shinkansen Bullet Train terminal, as well as being one of the city’s busiest suburbia rail stations.
 Built in 1914 the station now handles around 3000 trains a day.

-The palace is only opened to the public on New Year’s Day (Jan 2) and the Emperor’s Birthday (Dec 23).
-The main palace or Kyūden is the private residences of the imperial family plus an archive, museum.
+The palace is only open to the public on New Year’s Day (Jan 2) and the Emperor’s Birthday (Dec 23).
+The main palace or Kyūden is the private residence of the imperial family plus an archive, and museum.

-The public can visit the Kitanormaru, which is a park to the east of the palace which is home to the famous Nippon Budokan Hall.
+The public can visit the Kitanormaru, which is a park to the east of the palace and is home to the famous Nippon Budokan Hall.

 The Budokan was built for the Tokyo Olympic Games in 1964 but is remembered for memorable concerts.
-The hall’s primary purpose today is for the martial arts.
+The Hall’s primary purpose today is for martial arts.

-The garden opens five days a week usually being closed on Mondays and Fridays.
-The garden was the former site of the castle’s innermost defence called the honmaru.
-The garden is a must see for any visitor to Tokyo as the grounds are just stunning, especially around the Ninomaru Japanese garden which is a majestic photo opportunity and offers great views of the palace.
+The garden is opens five days a week and usually is closed on Mondays and Fridays.
+The garden was the former site of the castle’s innermost defense called the honmaru.
+The garden is a must-see for any visitor to Tokyo as the grounds are just stunning, especially around the Ninomaru Japanese garden which is a majestic photo opportunity and offers great views of the palace.